Recent Posts

 Plan for emergencies that are more likely to happen.

 If you are a renter, who has insurance coverage through their landlord's insurance policy, then your first step is to find out what type of coverage you have.
 If you rent an apartment from a person renting out their own home, chances are that the landlord's homeowner's policy will cover your belongings and personal property.
 However, if you rent from an apartment complex or condo association board, it may not provide adequate coverage for any damages caused by fires or other disasters in your building.
-This is because homeowners' policies typically exclude apartments from coverage because they're considered commercial properties by state law.
+This is because homeowners' policies typically exclude apartments from coverage.
+After all, they're considered commercial properties by state law.
 In these cases where there isn't enough protection available through the owner’s policy, many owners choose to purchase an additional renter’s policy that covers additional losses such as fire damage to personal property.

 You can’t predict which emergency is going to happen when.
 But with a good emergency plan in place, it doesn’t matter.
 If a fire breaks out in your home, you know what to do and where to go.
 Make sure everyone in your family knows these steps too—it could save their lives!